ahmkay/Paella-GTM-Tracker/README.md

 ## Installataion

-Add Plugin to /plugins folder, enable in config.json.
+Add Plugin to /plugins folder and enable in config.json.
 For Standalone-Mode set Google Tag Manager Tracking ID.
 If no Tracking ID is found, Plugin will run Integrate-Mode and send events to parent Datalayer.

 ```text